Personal search guidelines

 - Building Control (BC) and Development Control (DC) is held at:

 Portland House, 44 Richmond Road, Worthing West Sussex, BN11 1HS

 - Public Health & Regulation (PHR) - previously Environmental Health is held at:

 Portland House, 44 Richmond Road, Worthing, BN11 1HS and includes:

 - Register of Planning Applications/Decisions (DC)

 - Radioactive Substance (PHR) - please refer to the Environment Agency website

 - Hazardous Substances Register (DC)

-- Noise Abatement Zones (PHR) - no register as no Zones in Adur or Worthing as at 31st August 2016
+- Noise Abatement Zones (PHR) - no register as there are currently no designated zones in Adur or Worthing

 Local Land Charges